+- a.
+Scope of Services

 - Services are provided using an integrated team approach, based on a modified Assertive Community Treatment (ACT) model of care.
+Services include:

-Services include: - Outreach and engagement - Case management - Outpatient Mental Health Services, including services for individuals with cooccurring mental health & alcohol and other drug problems - Crisis Intervention - Collateral services - Medication support (may be provided by County Physician) - Housing support - Flexible funds - Contractor must be available to the consumer on a 24/7 basis - b.
-Target Population: Adults between the ages of 26 and 59 in West County, who are diagnosed with a serious mental illness, are homeless or at imminent risk of homelessness, are at or below 300% of the federally defined poverty level, and are uninsured or receive Medi-Cal benefits. - c.
-Payment Limit: \$ 213,395 (this includes Federal Financial Participation, FFP) - d.
-Number served: For FY 15/16: 32 Individuals - e.
-Outcomes: For FY 15/16: - Reduction in incidence of psychiatric crisis - Reduction of the incidence of restriction
+- Outreach and engagement

+- Case management

+- Outpatient Mental Health Services, including services for individuals with cooccurring mental health & alcohol and other drug problems

+- Crisis Intervention

+- Collateral services

+- Medication support (may be provided by County Physician)

+- Housing support

+- Flexible funds

+- Contractor must be available to the consumer on a 24/7 basis

+- b.
+Target Population: Adults in West County, who are diagnosed with a serious mental illness, are homeless or at imminent risk of homelessness, are at or below 300% of the federally defined poverty level, and are uninsured or receive Medi-Cal benefits.

+- c.
+Payment Limit: \$ 213,309

+- d.
+Number served: For FY 16/17: 29 Individuals

+- e.
+Outcomes: For FY 16/17:

+- No change in incidence of psychiatric crisis

+- Increase of the incidence of restriction

-Table 3.
-Pre-and post-enrollment utilization rates for 32 Familias Unidas (Desarrollo Familiar, Inc.) FSP Participants enrolled in the FSP program during FY 15-16
+Pre-and post-enrollment utilization rates for 29 Familias Unidas (Desarrollo Familiar, Inc.) FSP Participants enrolled in the FSP program during FY 16-17

 No. pre- Enrollment No. post- enrollment Rate pre- enrollment Rate post- enrollment % change

-PES episodes 12 13 0.039 0.033 -15.3
+PES episodes 9 11 0.035 0.035 0

-Inpatient episodes 1 2 0.005 0.005 0
+Inpatient episodes 1 3 0.006 0.010 +66.7

-Inpatient days 5 6 0.026 0.015 -42.3
+Inpatient days 5 39 0.032 0.125 +290.6

 ^{} Data on service utilization were collected from the county's internal billing system, PSP.
 To assess the effect of FSP enrollment on PES presentations and inpatient episodes, this methodology compares clients' monthly rates of service utilization pre-enrollment to clients' post-enrollment service utilization rates.
-Using PES usage as an example, the calculations used to assess pre-and post-enrollment utilization rates can be expressed as:

-(No. of PES episodes during pre- enrollment period)/ (No. of months in preenrollment period) =Pre-enrollment monthly PES utilization rate

-(No. of PES episodes during post-enrollment period)/ (No. of months in post-enrollment period) =Post-enrollment monthly PES utilization rate
+Using PES usage as an example, the calculations used to assess pre- and post-enrollment utilization rates can be expressed as: (No. of PES episodes during pre- enrollment period)/ (No. of months in pre-enrollment period) =Pre-enrollment monthly PES utilization rate (No. of PES episodes during post-enrollment period)/ (No. of months in post-enrollment period) =Post-enrollment monthly PES utilization rate